Spanish Doctorate

 After the student has passed all three written components of the examination (Areas A, B, and C), the Director of Graduate Studies will request the KU Office of Graduate Affairs to schedule the defense of the dissertation prospectus.
 This requirement must take place during the same semester as the written portions of the Comprehensive Examination, and at least two weeks following notification to the Office of Graduate Affairs.
 Failure to complete the oral defense within that time period could require repetition and successful completion of all components of the written examination.

-The examination committee will consist of five members, including the members of the student's Graduate Advisory Committee, an additional faculty representative from the Department, and one faculty from outside the Department.
+The examination committee will consist of five members, including the members of the student's Graduate Advisory Committee, an additional faculty representative from the Department, and one faculty member from outside the Department.
 The expected dissertation director chairs this committee.
-In addition, all members of the senior staff are invited to participate in the examination.

 Content and Assessment